 That’s because I firmly believe that it makes my content straight up better.

-But it has a nice SEO benefit to boot: multimedia helps you boost those user-interaction signals that Google has been paying more attention to.
+But it has a nice SEO benefit too: multimedia boosts those user-interaction signals that Google pays attention to.

 And it increases the perceived value of your content –which means that people are more likely to link to it.

 Include your target keyword in at least once subheading…and wrap it in an H2 tag.

 This definitely won’t make or break your on-page SEO efforts.
 But my tests have shown me that wrapping your target keyword in an H2 tag can make a dent.

 Here’s an example of this strategy in action (target keyword=”SEO strategy”):

 Your keyword should appear in the first 100-150 words of your article.

 This is something that you probably do naturally.